kudos/node-passwords/README.md

 ## Installation

-Just `npm install passwords`.
+`npm install passwords`

-If you want to run the tests, use `npm install passwords --development` and then run `npm test`.

-If you're running non-harmony node.js, you'll need to `npm install bluebird` ot support promises, otherwise it will use the native `Promise` implementation.
+If you are running a non-harmony node.js, you'll need to install bluebird if you want `Promise`support, but it's not required and you can still just use callbacks.

 ## Usage